 Lease liabilities are initially measured at the present value of the lease payments over the lease term.
 The lease term includes periods associated with options to extend or excludes periods associated with options to terminate the lease when it is reasonably certain that management will exercise these options.
-The lease payments are discounted using the interest rate implicit in the leases; if that cannot be readily determined, the Company uses its incremental borrowing rate.
-Generally, the Company uses its incremental borrowing rate as the discount rate.
+The lease payments are discounted using the interest rate implicit in the leases; if that cannot be readily determined, the Company uses its incremental borrowing rate as the discount rate.